ggandor/lightspeed.nvim/README.md

   match_only_the_start_of_same_char_seqs = true,
   limit_ft_matches = 5,
   full_inclusive_prefix_key = '<c-x>',
-  instant_repeat_fwd_key = nil,
-  instant_repeat_bwd_key = nil,
+  -- For instant-repeat, pressing the trigger key again (f/F/t/T) -- always works, but here you can specify additional keys too. instant_repeat_fwd_key = nil, instant_repeat_bwd_key = nil,
   -- By default, the values of these will be decided at runtime,